Walmart+ Hidden Fees and Extra Costs in 2026

 7. InHome costs extra

-It is not.
+It’s not.
 Walmart says InHome is a separate add-on, priced at $7 per month or $40 per year for Walmart+ members, plus tax.

 8. Premium streaming upgrades cost extra